 Once you have your account set up and your container code installed, you will manage your Tags, Triggers and Variables within the GTM tool.

-Tags are the code snippets that do the talking to third parties like Google Analytics, AdWords, Facebook, etc. Triggers are the rules you set up that tell your Tags when to “talk” or fire.
+Tags are the code snippets that do the talking to third parties like Google Analytics, Google Ads, Facebook, etc. Triggers are the rules you set up that tell your Tags when to “talk” or fire.
 The Triggers are built using Variables.
 When the conditions you set are all true, the Trigger fires your Tag(s).

 GTM Hierarchy: Tag > Trigger > Variable(s)